abudnik/planham/README.md

 Euler's formula states that if graph G is a finite, connected, planar graph, and V is the number of vertices, E is the number of edges and F is the number of faces (including the external one), then: `V - E + F = 2`.
 In a finite, connected, simple, planar graph, any face (except possibly the external one) is bounded by at least three edges and every edge touches at most two faces; using Euler's formula, one can then show that: `E ≤ 3 * V - 6`.
 If the right-hand side substitutes E in Euler's formula, we finally obtain the maximum number of faces in a planar graph: `F ≤ 2 * V - 4`.
 Algorithm that tries to merge every possible subset of faces has exponential complexity `O(2^F)`, in the worst case is `O(2^(2*V))`.
 Finding a Hamiltonian cycle in a planar graph is proven to be an NP-Complete problem [1].
 In this article we describe an approach based on backtracking, that drastically reduces the search space, and where the algorithm execution time is proportional to the number of faces for many instances of planar graphs.

 ## A formal description of the problem.
 Let's give a formal description of the problem.
 Let G be a planar 2-edge-connected unordered graph.
 Let Gf be a graph in which every vertex corresponds to one and only one face of G, except a single external face.
 Any two vertices v1 and v2 of Gf are connected by unordered edge if and only if corresponding faces f1 and f2 of G have at least one common edge.
 In other words, Gf is a dual graph of a plane graph G without parallel edges and without a single vertex corresponding to an external face.
-Every subset Vs of vertices of Gf corresponds to equipotent subset Fs of faces of G. The goal is to find such a nonempty subset of vertices Vs, for which merge of corresponding set of faces Fs forms a Hamiltonian cycle of G.
+Every subset Vs of vertices of Gf corresponds to equipotent subset Fs of faces of G. The goal is to find such a nonempty subset of vertices Vs, for which merge of corresponding set of faces Fs forms a Hamiltonian cycle of G. <br />
 Let's give a formal description of the elements, used in solving the given problem.
 The subgraph formed by removing the vertices of the graph Gf, which are not included in the subset Vs of vertices of the graph Gf, is denoted by Gs.
 The subgraph formed by removing the vertices of the graph Gf, which are included in the subset Vs of vertices of the graph Gf, is denoted by Gc.
 Graph Gr is formed by merging faces of graph G, where each face corresponds to a single vertex of graph Gs.
-Graph Gt is formed by merging faces of graph G, where each face corresponds to a single vertex of graph Gc.
+Graph Gt is formed by merging faces of graph G, where each face corresponds to a single vertex of graph Gc. <br />
 Let I be a subset of the Cartesian product of sets of vertices of G and Gf.
-The pair `(v1, v2) ∈ I` if and only if `v1 ∈ G` belongs to a face F, where F corresponds to a `v2 ∈ Gf`.
+The pair `(v1, v2) ∈ I` if and only if `v1 ∈ G` belongs to a face F, where F corresponds to a `v2 ∈ Gf`. <br />
-Let's give the necessary conditions for the existence of a Hamiltonian cycle in graph G, that are checked at each iteration of the search algorithm:
+Let's give the necessary conditions for the existence of a Hamiltonian cycle in graph G, that are checked at each iteration of the search algorithm: <br />
 C1.
-For each vertex `v1 ∈ G` there is a vertex `v2 ∈ Gs`, that `(v1, v2) ∈ I`.
+For each vertex `v1 ∈ G` there is a vertex `v2 ∈ Gs`, that `(v1, v2) ∈ I`. <br />
 C2.
-Graph Gs must be connected.
+Graph Gs must be connected. <br />
 C3.
 Let St be the set of all edges of some connectivity component of graph Gt.
 Let Sr be a set of all edges of graph Gr.
-Consequently: `St \ Sr ≠ ∅`.
+Consequently: `St \ Sr ≠ ∅`. <br />
 C4.
 All vertices of graph Gr must have degree 2.

 ## Description of the algorithm.